formkiq/formkiq-client-sdk-java/docs/DocumentSharesApi.md

 Delete folder share

-Delete a specific document share; ONLY available with FormKiQ Enterprise
+Delete a specific document share; available as an Add-On Module

 ### Example
 ```java